 JUST YOU WAIT, JUST YOU WAIT…

 We’re not going to sugarcoat this: Your chances of winning the Hamilton lottery are slender.
-Last year, Broadway Direct (which ran the lottery at that time) estimated that there were 10,000 entries for each performance.
-If that's still roughly accurate, then—since most people enter for pairs—your odds of winning are about 1 in 400.
+In 2016, Broadway Direct estimated that there were 10,000 entries for each performance.
+If that's still roughly accurate, then your odds of winning—since most people enter for pairs—are about 1 in 400.
 Get used to finding “Lottery Results: Try Again” emails in your inbox.

 THERE’S HOPE FOR OUR ASS, AFTER ALL!